slepc/slepc/doc/source/documentation/manual/intro.md

 Numerical components of PETSc and SLEPc
 ```

 Each of these components consists of an abstract interface (simply a set of calling sequences) and one or more implementations using particular data structures.
 Both PETSc and SLEPc are written in C, which lacks direct support for object-oriented programming.
 However, it is still possible to take advantage of the three basic principles of object-oriented programming to manage the complexity of such large packages.
 PETSc uses data *encapsulation* in both vector and matrix data objects.
 Application code accesses data through function calls.
 Also, all the operations are supported through *polymorphism*.
 The user calls a generic interface routine, which then selects the underlying routine that handles the particular data structure.
 Finally, PETSc also uses *inheritance* in its design.
 All the objects are derived from an abstract base object.
-From this fundamental object, an abstract base object is defined for each PETSc object (`Mat`, `Vec` and so on), which in turn has a variety of instantiations that, for example, implement different matrix storage formats.
+From this fundamental object, an abstract base object is defined for each PETSc object ({external:doc}`Mat`, {external:doc}`Vec` and so on), which in turn has a variety of instantiations that, for example, implement different matrix storage formats.

 PETSc/SLEPc provide clean and effective codes for the various phases of solving PDEs, with a uniform approach for each class of problems.
 This design enables easy comparison and use of different algorithms (for example, to experiment with different Krylov subspace methods, preconditioners, or eigensolvers).
 Hence, PETSc, together with SLEPc, provides a rich environment for modeling scientific applications as well as for rapid algorithm design and prototyping.